HalfPixelStudios/lowpoly/README.md

 - [stb\_image](https://github.com/nothings/stb), for reading png files
 - [imgui](https://github.com/ocornut/imgui), gui library

+furthermore, here are the external dependencies used
+- glfw
+- assimp (for loading models)

 ## resources

 some nice resources i used to learn a bit of opengl include